open-logic/open-logic/doc/base/olo_base_wconv_xn2n.md

 The width conversion does support back-to-back conversions (*Out_Valid/In_ready* can stay high all the time).

+This block can also be used for *Parallel to TDM* conversion.

 The entity does little-endian data alignment as shown in the figure below.

 ![Data alignment](./wconv/olo_base_wconv_xn2n_align.svg)